RishubPatel/RISC-V-OTTER-CPU/README.md

   <a href="media/WrapperDiagram.svg">
     <img src="media/WrapperDiagram.svg" width="750">
   </a><br>
-  <em>Figure 4: Wrapper-level integration of the OTTER CPU, timer-counter interrupt source, memory-mapped I/O, and Basys 3 peripherals as in the demonstration in figure 1</em>
+  <em>Figure 4: Wrapper-level integration of the OTTER CPU, timer-counter interrupt source, and Basys 3 peripherals as in the demonstration in Figure 1</em>
 </p>

 The CPU interfaces with the Basys 3 through a course-provided memory-mapped I/O wrapper.